LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/candidateQuiz.rst

    * - Given the array ``[8, 'Orbit', 'Trajectory', 45]``, what entry is at index 2?
      - "Trajectory"

-   * - Who was the first American woman in space?
-     - "Sally Ride"

    * - What is the minimum crew size for the International Space Station (ISS)?
      - "3"